Molten salt reactors are nothing new.

-Now, almost 60 years later, several companies are starting to develop them as energy systems of the future—including TerraPower, backed by Bill Gates.
+Now, almost 60 years later, several companies are starting to develop molten salt reactors as energy systems of the future—including TerraPower, backed by Bill Gates.

-The U.S. Department of Energy already invested more than $28 million in cost-shared funds for the project to further identify and test materials used in the reactor and will receive more than $136 million through DOE's Advanced Reactor Demonstration Program to help lower the risk of developing and building the Molten Chloride Reactor Experiment (MCRE).
+The U.S. Department of Energy (DOE) already invested more than $45 million in cost-shared funds for the project to further identify and test materials used in the reactor and will receive more than $136 million through DOE's Advanced Reactor Demonstration Program to help lower the risk of developing and building the Molten Chloride Reactor Experiment (MCRE).

-The MCFR will be optimized to operate as a commercial reactor that can produce up to 1,100 megawatts of electricity, with a test reactor demonstrating smaller-scale potential.
+The MCFR will be optimized to operate as a commercial reactor that can produce up to 1,200 megawatts of electricity, with a lower-output demonstration reactor proving smaller-scale potential.

-The design uses liquid chloride salts as a coolant and fuel that flow through the reactor core—allowing the fission to directly heat the salts.
-The mixture is then circulated through a heat exchanger in a second loop that can be used for process heat, thermal storage or electricity generation.
+The design uses liquid chloride salts as the coolant and fuel that flows through the reactor core—allowing the fission to directly heat the salts.
+The mixture is then circulated through a heat exchanger to a coolant chloride salt loop that can be used for process heat, thermal storage or electricity generation.

 Because the reactor operates at a high temperature, the process is more efficient at producing electricity than light water reactors.
-The reactor would also produce less waste and allow the MCFR to even consume waste from other reactors.
+The reactor would also produce less waste and could even consume waste from other reactors.

-MCFRs can enable the transition to a flexible, robust and low-carbon energy infrastructure.
+MCFRs can enable the transition to a flexible, robust and low-carbon energy system..

 It is a major departure in terms of simplicity, fuel cycle and proliferation characteristics relative to other more-complex nuclear reactor concepts and offers significant safety, performance and economic benefits.